Mama Weed

 Mama Weed (La Daronne) is a 2020 French crime comedy film directed by Jean-Paul Salomé from a screenplay he co-wrote with Hannelore Cayre, and in collaboration with his son Antoine Salomé.
 The film is based on Cayre's 2017 novel The Godmother.
 It stars Isabelle Huppert.
 It had its world premiere at the L'Alpe d'Huez Film Festival on 16 January 2020.
 It was released in France on 9 September 2020.

 Synopsis

 Patience Portefeux is an Arabic–French translator for a French police precinct's narcotics unit.
-When she discover she knows the mother of one of the drug dealers, Patience decides to use her insider knowledge to protect her friend and gets herself deeper involved in the world of drug dealing.
+When she discovers she knows the mother of one of the drug dealers, Patience decides to use her insider knowledge to protect her friend and gets herself deeply involved in the world of drug dealing.

 Cast

 Release

 Mama Weed had its world premiere at the L'Alpe d'Huez Film Festival on 16 January 2020.
 The film was originally scheduled to be released theatrically on 25 March 2020 but was postponed due to the French government's decision to close cinemas in response to the COVID-19 pandemic.
 It was finally released in France by Le Pacte on 9 September 2020.
 Music Box Films gave the film a limited theatrical release in the United States beginning on 16 July 2021.